 Peer-to-peer lending websites work by enabling investors to lend directly to borrowers.
 By cutting out the ‘middle man’ (ie, the bank or building society) in this way, the idea is that borrowers benefit from lower loan rates than they’d get from a traditional loan provider, while investors can potentially earn a more competitive return on their money.

 The growing number of peer-to-peer lending websites has presented more choice of who you can lend to.
 Traditionally it was just to individuals looking for a personal loan, but now you can choose to lend to small and medium-sized businesses or even property investors.
-Read more about exactly where your money goes with Laura Howard’s article.

 With most peer-to-peer lending sites, you don’t lend your money to just one borrower, though.
 Instead your cash is split among lots of different ones which helps to reduce the level of risk involved; if one borrower can’t meet their loan repayments, it will only have a fraction of the impact.

-How peer-to-peer lending works for savers
+How peer-to-peer lending works for investors

 You don’t need a large lump sum to invest – usually just £10 is enough to start you off.
 But you can lend much more than this if you want to, as there isn’t usually a maximum limit.

 There will be fees for lending through peer-to-peer websites – it’s how they make their money – and these are usually calculated as a percentage of the interest you earn.
 However, these fees (as well as estimated defaults) tend to already be incorporated in the advertised rates.
-In other words, the rate you see as a saver, is the rate you get (though bear in mind it may be variable).
+In other words, the rate you see as an investor is the rate you get (though bear in mind it may be variable).